arraypad/php-memoize/README.md

 Unlike normal callbacks, it can refer to methods which aren't callable from this scope (e.g. private methods.)
 It can also refer to non-static methods as if they were static, so you don't need to have an instance available when you register the method.

-The option `$ttl` argument specifies how long calls will be cached for seconds.
+The option `$ttl` argument specifies how long calls will be cached for (in seconds).
 If not provided or set to 0, the `memoize.default_ttl` ini setting is used.

 Returns ````true```` if the function was successfully registered, or false and raises an E_WARNING error otherwise.